farfromland/farfromland/README.md

 -

-tf2 area on the safe server _DO NOT APPROACH ME UNLESS I INTERACT FIRST!!!!_ the majority of you are incredibly inappropriate and gross, and need to be rethinking what you say in public servers. much of that is totally unacceptable, _especially so_ considering you are minors. i don't take kindly to any of you people.
+tf2 area on the safe server _DO NOT APPROACH ME UNLESS I INTERACT FIRST!!!!_ the majority of you are incredibly inappropriate and gross, and need to be rethinking what you say in public spaces, even more so with other KIDS around. much of that is totally unacceptable, _especially so_ considering you are minors. i don't take kindly to any of you people.